connorshinn/kagi-earth/README.md

 #### Complete Theme

-This repository includes `custom.css`, an add-on to [pdanzma's excellent Glassmorphism theme](https://github.com/pdanzma/kagi-css) that:
+This repository includes `custom.css`, an add-on to [pdanzma's excellent Glassmorphism theme](https://github.com/pdanzma/kagi-css) with more comprehensive CSS rules that:
 - Ensures text readability with proper overlays and shadows
 - Styles homepage elements to work with most Google Earth backgrounds